Cal Raleigh Player Props: Mariners vs. Nationals

-On Monday, Cal Raleigh (hitting .324 in his past 10 games) and the Seattle Mariners face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners and Cal Raleigh, who went 0-for-5 last time in action, battle Jake Irvin and the Washington Nationals at T-Mobile Park, Tuesday at 9:40 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Orioles.
+He had a hitless showing in his most recent game (0-for-5) against the Nationals.

 Cal Raleigh Game Info & Props vs. the Nationals